rvprasad/parallel-sorter-scala/README.md

-Scala implementations of parallel/distributed external sorters capable of handling data that does not fit into memory (RAM).
+Scala implementations of parallel/distributed external sorters capable of sorting data that does not all fit into memory (RAM).

 - **Single-node-multi-core** implementation utilizes multiple cores on a single node.

 ## Attribution